 The SDIP is a great way to prepare for a place on one of our Fast Stream graduate programmes, which could lead to many different career paths at the heart of the UK Government.
 Two months on the SDIP could change your life.

-This year we've introduced the ‘Fast Pass’ process.
-This means if you receive a positive appraisal during the 2016 internship you’ll be fast-tracked through to the assessment stage of Fast Stream.
+We introduced the ‘Fast Pass’ process last year.
+This means if you receive a positive appraisal during the 2018 SDIP internship, and then apply for Fast Stream 2019, you’ll be fast-tracked past the initial online selection stages.
 You’ll also receive coaching to support you.
 This gives you an excellent chance of Fast Stream success.

 On the internship you’ll do challenging project-related work.
 You could be: